DucAnhNTT/azure-data-pipeline-sales/2 - Azure DataFactory/README.md

 # Azure DataFactory
- Like I said, Azure Data Factory is used for orchestrating and automating the ETL.
+Azure Data Factory is used for orchestrating and automating the ETL.
 We can use it and debug on our go.

  There something you should know is how the service in Azure connect to each other, we have Integration Runtime (IR) which is a crucial component that allows you to move data from various source systems to different destination systems.
 It's essentially a compute infrastructure that provides data integration capabilities across Azure data services, on-premises, and other cloud systems.
 Integration Runtime comes in three different types: